Sobak/blackout/README.md

 system step by step.
 To check how it's done I suggest to start the journey from [`index.php`][index] file.

+## Known issues
+### Laravel in-game controllers can't handle some fleet missions yet
+The in-game controllers ported to Laravel (so basically any URL in `routes/game.php` or `routes/admin.php`) are not yet capable of handling following kinds of fleet missions:
+- rocket attacks
+- attack mission
+- spy mission
+- colonisation missio
+- recycle mission
+- expedition mission

+It means that starting from Blackout 0.6.0 visiting any URLs mentioned above will not trigger mission effects even if it should just happen (because fleet arrived etc).
+Instead, the effect will take place on next user visit to any of the _"old"_ XNova files.

 [index]: https://github.com/Sobak/blackout/blob/master/public/index.php